Carbapenem-resistant enterobacteriaceae: Transfer between bacteria

+OXA-48-like carbapenemases

+The spread of OXA-48 carbapenem resistance involves both the expansion of successful bacterial clones and the movement of bla_{OXA-48} between bacteria on mobile genetic elements.
+The gene is commonly associated with Tn1999-family transposons carried on highly conjugative IncL plasmids, although OXA-48-like genes also occur in other plasmid types and chromosomal contexts.

+A community outbreak in New Zealand during 2018–2022 involved 25 patients with OXA-48-producing Escherichia coli sequence type 131.
+Eighteen patients had visited the same community food premises, where four food handlers were also found to be colonized, and whole-genome sequencing demonstrated genomic links between patient and food-handler isolates.
+Subsequent long-read genomic analysis found that the outbreak lineage had acquired bla_{OXA-48} on a 7,872-base-pair Col156 plasmid and identified a single IS1-mediated transposition of the resistance gene into the Col156 plasmid backbone.
+Analysis of global genomic data showed that bla_{OXA-48} occurs in diverse plasmid and insertion-sequence contexts among Enterobacterales.

 Gram-negative bacteria

 Outer membrane vesicles (OMVs), that can transfer DNA between bacterial cells, are produced by metabolically active bacterial cells, and the OMVs are not the result of cell lysis or cell death.
 Pathogenic strains can produce about 10-25 times more vesicles than a nonpathogenic strain making this highly relevant to carbapenem resistance transfer.
 OMVs protect plasmids from being digested extracellularly by nucleases that may be found in the environment, thus favoring horizontal gene transfer.

 Laboratory analysis

 Agar plate method

 Variations are seen in the media used for inoculation.
 Many studies use media with 1 to 2 mg/L of imipenem.
 However, bacteria that produce OXA-48 or OXA-181 result in low-level resistance, which cannot be detected efficiently due to the high concentration.

 Therefore, more recent screening media use broth containing 0.5–1 mg/L imipenem or 0.5 mg/L ertapenem.
 The downsides to this approach include the delay of results from the inoculation and the inability to identify the type of carbapenemase.